UoB-HPC/benchmarks/namd/README.md

      - For 64 (out of 256) threads: `+p64 +pemap 0-31,128-159`
      - For 128 (out of 256) threads: `+p128 +pemap 0-63,128-191`

-## More scripts

-These scripts are not useful for the main benchmark runs.
-However, they were used at some point and led to slower results, and they may be useful again in the future.

-Note that the CCE scripts do not currently produce a complete build due to compiler errors (which seem unrelated to the build parameters).